 Vitamin A for symptom reduction

 Vitamin A can help lessen the severity of the symptoms.
 If a doctor gives vitamin A to someone for measles it is in a large dose of 200,000 IU.
-You can get Vitamin A supplements at any drug store or on Amazon.
+You can get Vitamin A supplements at any drug store.

 Vaccination of unvaccinated people within 72 hours of known exposure